clementgallet/libTAS/docs/guides/options.md

 #### Fork to save states

-Use the `fork()` feature to create a copy of the game process that will save its memory, so you can resume the game immediatly.
+Use the `fork()` feature to create a copy of the game process that will save its memory, so you can resume the game immediately.

 ### Prevent writing to disk